davidyell/CakePHP-Proffer/docs/customisation.md

 :warning: The listener will overwrite any settings that are configured in the path class.
 This includes if you are using your own path class.

+###Customising behavior of file creation/deletion
+Proffer’s image creation can be hooked by using `Proffer.afterCreateImage` event, and by using `Proffer.beforeDeleteImage` event, Proffer’s image deletion can be hooked.
+These events can be used to copy files to external services (e.g. Amazon S3), or deleting files from external services at the same time of Proffer creating/deleting images.
+I have created an example listener which is [available as an example](examples/UploadAndDeleteImageListener.md).

 ##Advanced customisation
 If you want more control over how the plugin is handling paths or creating thumbnails you can replace these components